PharrellWANG/docs-for-fast-depth-coding-using-deep-learning/integration.rst

 Integrate the model into HTM
 ----------------------------

-This is a Todo section.

-Shall be done after meeting.

-I think it will be much better for the proposed algorithm to be theoretically admitted by Dr.Chan before I run the codec for PSNR/BD Rate performance.

-Besides, I wish i can have some help from Dr.Tsang to implement it into fast wedgelet prediction.
-The C++ codes for running the model is ready.
-What we need to do are

-1. to place it in the correct position in HTM 16.2 codebase.
+Download codebase from GitHub: https://github.com/PharrellWANG/HTM162-Bazel-Cmake

+Now it has been implemented for angular modes when doing depth map intra prediction.

+**Todo**

-2. to discuss a method for reducing the wedgelet candidates by making use of the angular predictions from learned deep model.
+1. Discuss a method for reducing the wedgelet candidates by making use of the angular predictions from learned deep model.

-Thank you for reading.
+Thank you for reading
+End of the documentation